zalando/zmon/README.rst

    :target: https://readthedocs.org/projects/zmon/?badge=latest
    :alt: Documentation Status

-ZMON is Zalando's monitoring tool, to get a quick look at what it does for us, read our blog article about it:
+ZMON is Zalando's monitoring tool, for a quick intro, read our blog article about it:

 http://tech.zalando.com/posts/monitoring-the-zalando-platform.html

+Features / Working:
+ * Define checks as data sources executed on self defined entities
+ * Define alerts on checks and entities as it fits your team with thresholds
+ * Define custom dashboards with widgets and alert filters base on teams and tags
+ * Check command and Alert condition are arbitrary Python expressions, giving you a lot of power
+ * Store all results, incl. flattened dicts in time series in KairosDB
+ * Internal charting and integrated Grafana for dash boards
+ * Entity service to push entities, e.g. hosts, databases, ... we push ec2, elbs, ... via zmon-aws-agent
+ * Define checks via yaml files and push using zmon-cli or via discovery from git sources

 Start Demo using Vagrant
 ========================